espressomd/espresso/doc/sphinx/advanced_methods.rst

          part_type_vs=<PART_TYPE_VS>, vs_placement=<VS_PLACEMENT>)

-  The parameters `distance` and `bond_centers` have the same meaning as in the `bind_centers` mode.
+  The parameters ``distance`` and ``bond_centers`` have the same meaning as in the ``"bind_centers"`` mode.
 The remaining parameters are as follows:

-    * `bond_vs` is the bond to be added between the two virtual sites created on collision.
+    * ``bond_vs`` is the bond to be added between the two virtual sites created on collision.
 This is either a pair-bond with an equilibrium length matching the distance between the virtual sites, or an angle bond fully stretched in its equilibrium configuration.
-    * `part_type_vs` is the particle type assigned to the virtual sites created on collision.
+    * ``part_type_vs`` is the particle type assigned to the virtual sites created on collision.
 In nearly all cases, no non-bonded interactions should be defined for this particle type.
-    * `vs_placement` controls, where on the line connecting the centers of the colliding particles, the virtual sites are placed.
+    * ``vs_placement`` controls, where on the line connecting the centers of the colliding particles, the virtual sites are placed.
 A value of 0 means that the virtual sites are placed at the same position as the colliding particles on which they are based.
 A value of 0.5 will result in the virtual sites being placed ad the mid-point between the two colliding particles.
 A value of 1 will result the virtual site associated to the first colliding particle to be placed at the position of the second colliding particle.
 In most cases, 0.5, is a good choice.
 Then, the bond connecting the virtual sites should have an equilibrium length of zero.

-* "glue_to_surface": This mode is used to irreversibly attach small particles to the surface of a big particle.
+* ``"glue_to_surface"``: This mode is used to irreversibly attach small particles to the surface of a big particle.
 It is asymmetric in that several small particles can be bound to a big particle but not vice versa.
 The small particles can change type after collision to make them `inert`.
 On collision, a single virtual site is placed and related to the big particle.
-Then, a bond (`bond_centers`) connects the big and the small particle.
-A second bond (`bond_vs`) connects the virtual site and the small particle.
+Then, a bond (``bond_centers``) connects the big and the small particle.
+A second bond (``bond_vs``) connects the virtual site and the small particle.
 Further required parameters are:

-  * `part_type_to_attach_vs_to`: Type of the particle to which the virtual site is attached, i.e., the `big` particle.
+  * ``part_type_to_attach_vs_to``: Type of the particle to which the virtual site is attached, i.e., the `big` particle.
-  * `part_type_to_be_glued`: Type of the particle bound to the virtual site (the `small` particle).
+  * ``part_type_to_be_glued``: Type of the particle bound to the virtual site (the `small` particle).
-  * `part_type_after_glueing`: The type assigned to the particle bound to the virtual site (`small` particle) after the collision.
+  * ``part_type_after_glueing``: The type assigned to the particle bound to the virtual site (`small` particle) after the collision.
-  * `part_type_vs`: Particle type assigned to the virtual site created during the collision.
+  * ``part_type_vs``: Particle type assigned to the virtual site created during the collision.
-  * `distance_glued_particle_to_vs`: Distance of the virtual site to the particle being bound to it (`small` particle).
+  * ``distance_glued_particle_to_vs``: Distance of the virtual site to the particle being bound to it (`small` particle).

-- "bind_three_particles" allows for the creation of agglomerates which maintain their shape similarly to those create by the mode "bind_at_point_of_collision".
+- ``"bind_three_particles"`` allows for the creation of agglomerates which maintain their shape similarly to those create by the mode ``"bind_at_point_of_collision"``.
 The present approach works without virtual sites.
 Instead, for each two-particle collision, the surrounding is searched for a third particle.
 If one is found, angular bonds are placed to maintain the local shape.